3.2 + – expressions

 “You can remember this because a bicycle has 2 wheels,” Demi said, “but what about trinomial?”

-“Trinomial is the same as binomial however it has three terms,” Jeremy said, ” ‘tri’ means three so it does have three terms.”
+“Trinomial is the same as binomial however it has three terms,” Jamie said, ” ‘tri’ means three so it does have three terms.”

 “You can remember this because a tricycle has 3 wheels” Demi replied.